LHarveyDev/the-kitchen-cupboard/README.md

   ![Search page](/documentation/uxsearch_mobile.jpg)
   The search page is probably the first place that new visitors will navigate to.
 There is no need to be registered so I anticipate they will explore whether the site is for them by using the search feature first.
   Users can search by keyword.
 I chose this option as I feel it is quick and simple.
 I did consider having dropdown menus to select Difficulty Level and Cuisine but I abandoned this as it over-complicated things and made the interface cluttered especially on mobiles.
 I think it would be more useful to add this as an option to filter the results once a keyword search has been performed.
   The keyword search interrogates two fields in my database, the name and ingredients.
-This picks up any recipe that uses the keyword as an ingredient within it even though it may not be specifically mentioned in the title.
+This picks up any recipe that uses the keyword as an ingredient within it, even though it may not be specifically mentioned in the title.
 There is a minimum length required of 3 characters.
 If the user tries to perform a search without entering a search term a pop-up informs them that it is a required field.
   The search results are returned and displayed using Materialize's card component.
 The class rule dictates that the results are displayed 4 side-by-side on desktops, 2 side-by-side on tablets and stacked singly on mobiles.

   ![Mobile view](/documentation/uxresults_mobile.jpg)